 - Does continuing employment equal sufficient consideration? – Yes.

 Yes, a non-compete agreement in Mississippi is enforceable.
-An employer can use a non-compete agreement to protect their business information from being shared with their competitors.
-An employer can also use a non-compete agreement to prevent their employees from working for a competitor in a certain geographic area for a certain number of years.
+An employer can use a non-compete agreement to protect their business information from being shared with competitors.
+An employer can also use a non-compete agreement to prevent employees from working for a competitor in a particular geographic area for several years.

 Reasonable Use and Exemptions

-For Mississippi non-compete agreements to be legally enforceable, they need to be reasonable in terms of time and space.
+For Mississippi non-compete agreements to be legally enforceable, they must be reasonable regarding time and space.
 This means that they cannot create undue hardship for their employees, and they cannot act against the public interest.
-If a judge deems that a non-compete agreement is overly broad or creates unnecessary burdens, then it might be thrown out.
+If a judge deems a non-compete agreement overly broad or creates unnecessary burdens, it might be thrown out.

 In the event of a breach of a non-compete agreement in MS, you have up to 3 years to bring a lawsuit.

-There are no specific laws related to geography when it comes to Mississippi non-compete agreements.
-On the other hand, keep in mind that non-compete agreements can not be overly harsh or restrictive on employees.
-If a judge decides that is the case, then the agreement itself could be thrown out.
+There are no specific laws related to geography regarding Mississippi non-compete agreements.
+On the other hand, remember that non-compete agreements can not be overly harsh or restrictive on employees.
+The agreement could be thrown out if a judge decides that is the case.

 If you are writing a non-compete agreement in Mississippi, take a look at our Mississippi non-compete agreement template, which is available in Word and PDF: